Klinik Muhibbah Logo

 How is anaemia diagnosed?

-A full blood count (FBC) test costing Please call us at Klinik Muhibbah can diagnose anaemia by measuring haemoglobin levels.
+A full blood count (FBC) test costing at Klinik Muhibbah can diagnose anaemia by measuring haemoglobin levels.
 Additional tests like iron studies and peripheral blood film help identify the cause.

 Can anaemia be serious?